Location: Memphis, Tennessee

 An interim Trane service agreement helped keep systems running at peak performance during this complex construction project.
 Post construction, a comprehensive service program was put in place, with two full-time, on-site Trane technicians integrated into the building maintenance team, enabling them to learn internal systems, tools and software, while they provide staff coaching and training.
 Preventive maintenance on all core equipment helps reduce failures, downtime, energy use, and service costs.
 Predictive analytics by Trane engineers detect inefficiencies and potential failures, helping to avoid unplanned outages and costly emergency repairs.

 Working together, Commercial Advisors and Trane provided solutions to achieve greater efficiency, showcase sustainability, reduce operational costs, enhance comfort, and increase asset potential of the Crosstown Concourse community.
 The team helped the developer realize more than $250,000 in capital first cost savings, plus reduced life cycle costs of well over $1.3 million over next 20 years.
 In addition, a 50 percent reduction in mechanical assets opened up 3,500 sq ft of physical space that could be used to generate additional revenue.
-Trane continues to with Crosstown Concourse to develop a public education curriculum to promote the importance of energy use and sustainability.
+Trane continues to work with Crosstown Concourse to develop a public education curriculum to promote the importance of energy use and sustainability.

 "The collaborative effort was focused on doing what was best for the property," added Chancey, "If Crosstown Concourse influences other investment in the neighborhood, becomes an economic catalyst for growth, and helps to eliminate area blight, that's when we’ll know the project was a success."